Russia gives cool welcome to euro summit deal

 "Right now it's difficult to say whether they will be sufficient for the long term."

-Russia, which holds the world's third-largest foreign exchange reserves of over $500 billion, has generally been skeptical toward European calls to provide direct support to the euro zone or its individual members.
+Russia, which holds the world's third-largest foreign exchange reserves of over $500 billion, has generally been sceptical towards European calls to provide direct support to the euro zone or its individual members.

 Prime Minister Vladimir Putin said on October 11 that Europe's leading economies "have enough resources to resolve their own problems," adding that it was unlikely that major emerging markets would offer coordinated financial help.

-Officials have consistently said that Russia would consider buying bonds issued by the European Financial Stability Facility, whose lending power under a summit deal struck in Brussels will rise to 1 trillion euros ($1.4 trillion).
+Officials have consistently said that Russia would consider buying bonds issued by the European Financial Stability Facility, whose lending power under a summit deal struck in Brussels will rise to 1 trillion euros (876 billion pounds).

 The BRICs -- Brazil, Russia, India and China -- form a caucus of fast-growing emerging market economies.
 They have relatively low debts and hold high foreign exchange reserves as a buffer against external shocks.